AdobeDocs/analytics.en/help/implement/vars/plugins/removefromlist.md

 # Adobe plug-in: rfl (Remove From List)

-> [!IMPORTANT] This plug-in is provided by Adobe consulting as a courtesy to help gain more value out of your use of Adobe Analytics.
+> [!IMPORTANT] This plug-in is provided by Adobe Consulting as a courtesy to help gain more value out of your use of Adobe Analytics.
 Adobe Customer Care does not provide support with this plug-in, including installation or troubleshooting.
 If you require help with this plug-in, contact your organization's Account Manager.
 They can arrange a meeting with a consultant for assistance.

-## Purpose of This Plugin

-### What does this plug-in do?
-The rfl plug-in is a JavaScript function that allows you to "safely" remove values from list-delimited variables (e.g. s.events, s.linkTrackVars, listVars, etc.).

-### Why should I use this plug-in?
-You should use the rfl plug-in if you want to remove a specific value from a variable that already contains multiple delimited values.
-This plug-in utility is especially useful for removing specific events (contained in s.events) that use serialization and/or integer/currency-based syntax.
+The `rfl` plug-in allows you to "safely" remove values from delimited strings, such as `events`, `products`, list vars, and others.
+This plug-in is useful if you want to remove specific values from a delimited string without worrying about delimiters.
+Several other plug-ins depend on this code to run correctly.
+This plug-in is not necessary if you have no need to run a specific function on more than one Analytics variable at a time, or if you're not using any dependent plug-ins.

+The plug-in uses the following logic:

-* If the value you want to remove exists in the variable that you want to remove the value from, then the plug-in will keep everything in the variable except the value to remove.
+* If the value you want to remove exists, the plug-in keeps everything in the variable except the value to remove.
-* If the value you want to remove doesn't exist in the variable, then the code will simply keep the original variable value as is.
+* If the value you want to remove doesn't exist, the plug-in keeps the original string as-is.

-You can use the plug-in if you want to also change the delimiter that a variable uses to separate out the individual values contained within it.

-### Why shouldn't I use this plug-in?
-If you have no need to remove a specific value from a variable containing a delimited list of values, then you have no need for this plug-in.

-## Prerequisites
-You must have AppMeasurement (i.e. the base Adobe Analytics Code) to run the rfl plug-in.

-## How to Deploy

-You may use one of the following three methods to deploy the rfl plug-in.
-If you use a different tag management system besides Adobe Experience Platform Launch, please consult that product's documentation on how to add plug-in code to your implementation.

 ## Install the plug-in using the Adobe Experience Platform Launch extension